dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 4 - Minimum Human Intervention.md

 - In terms of autonomous system that runs policies trained from machine learning,
 - I would like to argue that policies with minimum human intervention tend to be more optimal and generalizable.
-- The reasons are scalability of the system
+- The reasons are scalability of the system, elimination of human bias, and cost reduction.

+## Scalability of the system
+-